kvietmeier/ansible/README.md

 The scratch directory has some snippets of code and a playbook to prep a node for runninng CBT.

-Lots of RHEL related tasks/vars in here, updating to work with Ubuntu
+RHEL related tasks/vars are in the archive folder, updating to work with Ubuntu

 ```
 .